andymadrid/MethylTraits/README.md

 # MethylTraits
-MethylTraits: an R package to characterize and predict biological traits from whole genome bisulfite/methylation sequencing data
+MethylTraits: an R package to characterize and predict biological traits and features from whole genome bisulfite/methylation sequencing data

 ## Formerly known as oliveR (we're sad to see you go).
 ### New recipe, same great taste!